24/7 Admissions | Call Now: (800) 939-6636

 How Does Menopause Contribute to Addiction?

-The changes caused by perimenopause and menopause can cause women major discomfort and stress.
-As a result, they might feel the urge to take painkillers or drink to relieve this.
-These pains make women going through menopause more susceptible to substance abuse.
+Women may experience significant distress and anxiety due to the changes brought on by perimenopause and menopause.
+As a result, they may want to drink or take drugs to feel better.
+These discomforts can potentially increase the vulnerability of women experiencing menopause to substance abuse.
 Self-medication frequently leads to addiction.
-When a woman in menopause uses drugs or alcohol to relieve mental distress or insomnia, she’s putting herself at risk for developing substance abuse.
 In addition, for a woman who abused alcohol and drugs before she came into menopause, her usage might spike with these new mood swings and symptoms.

 Estrogen is Linked to Substance Abuse